-As the weather warms up, the outdoors are calling, and many of us are looking for ways to get active.
-With gyms, sports leagues, and fitness classes closed, for the time being, there’s no better time to get your bike out and start riding.
-Biking can benefit our health in so many ways – both physical and mental – plus it’s good for the environment too.
+As the weather warms up, the outdoors begin calling, and there’s no better time to ride your bike.
+Cycling can benefit our health in so many ways – both physical and mental – plus it’s good for the environment too.

-If it’s been a few months (or years!) since you last went for a bike ride, don’t worry.
+If it’s been a few months (or years!) since you last went for a bike ride, no worries, we got you.
 We’ve teamed up with our friends at HUB Cycling to help you prepare your bike for the season, including tips for safe cycling so you can ride comfortably all year long.

 Step 1: Get your bike road ready

 The first step is to inspect and tune-up your bike.
 Here are a few things to look for:

 - Inspect your brakes.
 Make sure they’re clean and have enough padding remaining to last through the season.
 Tip: brake pads typically have grooves cut into the rubber, so if the grooves are gone, it’s time to replace them.